Mountain High... Valley Low

 Mountain High...
 Valley Low is the sixth studio album by American singer Yolanda Adams.
-It was released by Elektra Records on September 21, 1999 in the United States.
-The album stands as Adams's best-selling to date, having sold more than 2,374,000 copies and being certified platinum by the Recording Industry Association of America (RIAA).
-The album won the Grammy Award for Best Contemporary Soul Gospel Album.
+It was released by Elektra Records on September 3, 1999, in the United States.
+The album stands as Adams's best-selling to date, having sold 1,374,000, as of 2009, and is certified platinum by the Recording Industry Association of America (RIAA).
+The album won the Grammy Award for Best Contemporary Soul Gospel Album and remains one of the best-selling gospel albums of all time.

 Several singles were released from Mountain High...
 Valley Low.
 The set leads with the Warryn Campbell-produced "Yeah", which was co-written by gospel duo Mary Mary who springboarded from the song to gain their own fame.
 The most notable single was the second release, "Open My Heart," which became a massive crossover fixture on R&B radio.
 Both of the singles had accompanying music videos.
 Remixers like Maurice Joshua, Digital Black-N-Groove, Pound Boys, and Junior Vasquez were brought in to turn both of these songs into dance club-friendly material.
 "The Things We Do" and "Fragile Heart" were also serviced to radio and fared well on adult contemporary stations.